alexandria-g/alexandria-g/README.md

 - 👩‍🎓 I’m currently studying a Bachelor of **Computer Science (Professional) at Swinburne University of Technology**

-- 🌱 I’m currently expanding my skills on using **ReactJS**
+- 🌱 I’m currently expanding my skills with using **ReactJS**

-- 🔭 I'm currently working on a final year capstone project for university, which is a **Software Application for the small business Scriibi**
+- 🔭 I'm currently working on a final year capstone project for university, which is a **Software Application for the startup business Scriibi**

 - 📫 How to reach me: **alexandriag.801@gmail.com**